 A typical home has 36 lights, so if some of them are on for a couple of hours a day you could save over 30kg of carbon.
 This saves money on bills, and also means you don’t have to replace your light bulbs so often, so saves money there too.

-Give it a go with the family here.
+Give lights off a go with the family.

 On average we shower for around 8 minutes and 4% of people check SnapChat in the shower!
 5 minute showers could save you 60kg of carbon every year, and as carbon = cash, it will save you money too.
 Just pick your favourite song, play it or sing it, and that will give you the perfect length shower!